MixinNetwork/mixin.network/docs/blog/2022/bake-n-more-the-first-cafe-in-dubai-to-accept-crypto-payment-powered-by-mixin/README.md

 The contemporary café’s open-source payment platform is handled by Mixin Network which allows customers to pay for their purchases with Bitcoin, Ethereum, Tether and 3 other major cryptocurrencies.
 All existing payment methods like cash, cards and online payments are accepted.
 Mixin Network is a lightning fast, decentralized Web3 platform that brings speed and scalability to blockchain and allows blockchains to gain trillions of TPS, sub-second final confirmation, zero transaction fee, enhanced privacy, and unlimited extensibility.

-Delighted about their collaboration with Bake N More, Meng Chan Shu, Global Ambassador of Mixin Network said, “Mixin Messenger is not just a normal chatting app, it is also a decentralized crypto wallet that is connected to 41 public chains with more than 2 billion USD under asset.
+Delighted about their collaboration with Bake N More, Meng Chan Shu, Global Ambassador of Mixin Network said, "Mixin Messenger is not just a normal chatting app, it is also a decentralized crypto wallet that is connected to 41 blockchains with more than 2 billion USD under asset.
 It is also lightning fast in transferring tokens and has never been successfully hacked in the last 4 years.
-With no gas fee among users, it is a solution that can help Bake N More unlock the copious advantages of a payment system that is safe, speedy, and simple.”
+With no gas fee among users, it is a solution that can help Bake N More unlock the copious advantages of a payment system that is safe, speedy, and simple."

 Bake N More’s POS and ERP are powered by an all-in-one Dubai-based solution, IIKO, who brings advanced technologies to F&B outlets with an intelligent cloud-based system.
 IIKO is currently operating in 51 countries, covering multiple restaurant functionalities and brings superior operational practices into the life of a restaurant to help maximize their profits and minimize their hassle.